cylc/cylc-admin/docs/proposal-cylc-set.md

 ### Should `expired` be a task attribute, not a state?

+The `expired` task state should really just be an attribute (like `held`).

-If `expired` was a task attribute we could easily distinguish between waiting tasks that expired without running, and tasks that finished as incomplete but were force-expired without being re-run to achieve completion.
+Then we could easily distinguish between waiting tasks that expired without running, and tasks that finished incomplete but which were force-expired without being re-run to achieve completion.

+As a state, we have to look at run history to see how/why a task expired.

-I don't think users are deeply invested in the expired state.
+I don't think anyone is deeply invested in expired as a state.

 ### Un-setting prerequisites?